delingren/walle/integration.md

 ![lower_pcb](./media/IMG_0357.jpeg)

-The PCB is then mounted to the chasis using a 3D printed mount.
+The PCB is then mounted to the chassis using a 3D printed mount.

 ![mounted_pcb](./media/IMG_0828.jpeg)